appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/datasearch.md

 > Note:
 >
-> If you're using the controlled behavior then it's your responsibility to call the `triggerQuery` method to update the query i.e execute the search query and update the query results in connected components by `react` prop.
+> If you're using the controlled behavior than it's your responsibility to call the `triggerQuery` method to update the query i.e execute the search query and update the query results in connected components by `react` prop.
 It is not mandatory to call the `triggerQuery` in `onChange` you can also call it in other input handlers like `onBlur` or `onKeyPress`.

 -   **onSuggestions** `Function` [optional]
     You can pass a callback function to listen for the changes in suggestions.
 The function receives `suggestions` list.